How to Write Job Descriptions for Second Stage Companies

-Congratulations, Second Stage CEO.
-You’ve gotten customers, survived cash flow crises, created a vibrant team.
-And, now, at last, created job descriptions!
+Congratulations, Second Stage CEO!
+You’ve gotten customers, survived cash flow crises, and created a vibrant team.
+Now, at last, you’ve created job description.
 You put it off as long as you could, because job descriptions are so un-startup.
-But you’ve realized that it’s time to get clear on what people are responsible for, so that there’s more accountability, and so that it’s clear whether that new hire is getting the job done (or not).
+But, you’ve realized that it’s time to get clear on what people are responsible for, so that there’s more accountability, and so that it’s clear whether that new hire is getting the job done (or not).

-If you’re a young Stage 2 company – say, 10-30 people – your job descriptions can focus on people’s responsibilities – what they do…their functional tasks.
+If you’re a young second stage company – say, 10-30 people – your job descriptions can focus on people’s responsibilities – what they do…their functional tasks.

 But if you’ve passed 30 people, you’re going to need more from your job descriptions – rather than responsibilities, you’re going to need to focus on competencies.

 What are competencies?
 They are the things that people are able to do – which could mean making copies or putting a design into AutoCAD, or could also mean handling angry customers or juggling multiple priorities.
 Sometimes competencies are the functional tasks, but frequently competencies are behaviors that go beyond the task.
 Competencies give a much deeper view into what a person, position, or team is capable of.

 Competency: recognize errors and problem-solve when one is found

 Responsibility: respond to customer inquiries